code-game-project/go-client/README.md

 )

 func main() {
+	// Create a game socket.
-	// Open a websocket connection with CodeGame server. socket, err := cg.NewSocket("localhost:8080")
+	socket, err := cg.NewSocket("localhost:8080")
 	if err != nil {
 		log.Fatalf("failed to connect to server: %s", err)
 	}

-	// Try to connect with a previous session. err = socket.RestoreSession("username")
-	if err != nil {
-		// Create a new public game and store its id in 'gameId'. gameId, err := socket.Create(true)
+	// Create a new game on the server. socket.CreateGame(public, protected, config)
-		if err != nil {
-			log.Fatalf("failed to create game: %s", err)
-		}

-		// Join the previously created game.
+	// Join an existing game.
-		err = socket.Join(gameId, "username")
-		if err != nil {
-			log.Fatalf("failed to join game: %s", err)
-		}
-	}
+	socket.Join(gameId)

+	// Spectate a game.
+	socket.Spectate(gameId)

+	// Connect with an existing session.
+	socket.RestoreSession(username)

-	// TODO: register event handlers with `socket.On(...)`
+	// TODO: register event handlers with `socket.On(...)` and send commands with `socket.Send(...)`

 	// Start listening for events.
 Blocks until the connection is closed. err = socket.RunEventLoop()